Chapter 7

 After attending a free consultation with this law firm, Erin’s clients learn that a Chapter 7 bankruptcy is an extremely good option for them.
 These individuals often have high levels of unsecured debt (such as credit cards, payday loans, and medical bills).
 They are able to discharge this debt and work, with Erin’s suggestions, on improving their credit and getting their financial fresh start.
 Chapter 7 debtors do not have their wages or income tax refunds garnished and, due to generous Texas and Federal exemptions, are entitled to keep all their assets as exempt.
 It is truly a great resource for individuals struggling with the burdens of debt and credit reports full of derogatory comments.

-Chapter 13 bankruptcies require you to remain in an active bankruptcy case for three to five years where you and your income is monitored, and your wages and income tax refunds are garnished to pay your creditors.
+Chapter 13 bankruptcies require you to remain in an active bankruptcy case for three to five years, where you and your income are monitored, and your wages and income tax refunds are garnished to pay your creditors.
 You actually pay another bankruptcy attorney, called the Chapter 13 Trustee, a 10% commission on every payment made to your creditors.
 Chapter 13 is really financial imprisonment and is therefore rarely recommended by Erin to her clients.
-If someone has told you that Chapter 13 is your only option for debt relief, please call or contact Erin for a free, virtual, initial consultation to discuss your alternatives
+If someone has told you that Chapter 13 is your only option for debt relief, please call or contact Erin for a free, virtual, initial consultation to discuss your alternatives.

 If you are considering bankruptcy, Chapter 7 bankruptcy lawyer Erin Shank can review your situation and help you decide the best option to aggressively address your financial situation.